osmus/teachosm.org/sotmus/index.md

 published: true
 ---

-In conjunction with the annual OpenStreetMap US [State of the Map US conference] (http://stateofthemap.us/), TeachOSM is presenting a one-day workshop on teaching geography using OpenStreetMap in the classroom.
+ TeachOSM is presenting a one-day workshop for educators .
+Attend both the [State of the Map US conference] (http://stateofthemap.us/) and develop the skills you need to put open mapping in your classroom.
 This hands-on workshop is free to all US State of the Map conference attendees and designed to help educators & students of all kinds to:

 * Learn how to introduce open mapping techniques
 * How to map using OpenStreetMap
 * Incorporate open mapping into the AP Human Geography curriculum.

-Details:
+### Register Now!

 * Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
-* Workshop location: [BOULDER]
+* Workshop location: [BOULDER.SPECIFIC.SITE.COMING.SOON]
-* Please register for both the conference and the workshop.
+* Please register for both the conference _AND_ the workshop.

-### Register Now!

-1. Click [here](http://tinyurl.com/k9zdvzy) and use the special code, 'TEACHOSM' to get the reduced registration price.
+1. Click [here](http://UPDATE.ME) and use the special code, 'TEACHOSM' to get the reduced registration price.
 And do it soon, too: registration ends *30 September*.

-2. Then click [here](https://www.eventbrite.com/e/teachosm-workshop-teaching-geography-with-openstreetmap-tickets-17057282792) to register for the workshop.
+2. Then click [here](https://REGISTRATION.LINK.HERE) to register for the workshop.

 Workshop Objectives: